quaderno/quaderno-swift/README.md

 1. `Quaderno.xcodeproj`, with the source code of the framework.
 2. `Pods.xcodeproj`, with third-party dependencies automatically managed by CocoaPods.

+###Documentation

+The source code is documented using the markup formatting commands defined by Apple.

+An HTML version of the documentation generated with [jazzy](https://github.com/realm/jazzy) is also available under the `docs` directory.

 ## More Information

-Remember that this is only a Objective-C wrapper for the original API.
+Remember that this is only a Swift wrapper for the original API.
 If you want more information about the API itself, head to the original [API documentation](https://github.com/quaderno/quaderno-api).

 ## Credits